smart4life/Jyrafon/README.md

 For browsers who does not support HTML5 file API, the limitation come from PHP configuration.
 You have to set [post_max_size](https://php.net/manual/en/ini.core.php#ini.post-max-size) and [upload_max_filesize](https://php.net/manual/en/ini.core.php#ini.upload-max-filesize) in your php configuration.
 Note that Nginx setups may requiere to configure `client_max_body_size`.

-If you don't want to allow unlimited upload size, you can still setup a maximal file size in Jirafeau's setting (see ```maximal_upload_size``` in your configuration)
+If you don't want to allow unlimited upload size, you can still setup a maximal file size in Jyrafon's setting (see ```maximal_upload_size``` in your configuration)

 ### How can I edit an option?

-Documentation of all default options are located in [lib/config.original.php](https://gitlab.com/mojo42/Jirafeau/blob/master/lib/config.original.php).
+Documentation of all default options are located in [lib/config.original.php](https://github.com/smart4life/Jyrafon/blob/master/lib/config.original.php).
 If you want to change an option, just edit your ```lib/config.local.php```.

 ### How can I change the Terms of Service?

 The license text on the "Terms of Service" page, which is shipped with the default installation, is based on the »[Open Source Initiative Terms of Service](https://opensource.org/ToS)«.

-To change this text simply copy the file [/lib/tos.original.txt](https://gitlab.com/mojo42/Jirafeau/blob/master/lib/tos.original.txt), rename it to ```/lib/tos.local.txt``` and adapt it to your own needs.
+To change this text simply copy the file [/lib/tos.original.txt](https://github.com/smart4life/Jyrafon/blob/master/lib/tos.original.txt), rename it to ```/lib/tos.local.txt``` and adapt it to your own needs.

 If you update the installation, then only the ```tos.original.txt``` file may change eventually, not your ```tos.local.txt``` file.